-The Nefertiti Bust is an iconic ancient Egyptian sculpture that is housed in the Neues Museum in Berlin, Germany.
-This masterpiece of art has captured the imagination of people worldwide and continues to be one of the most revered pieces of ancient art.
-But what makes the Nefertiti Bust so special?
-Let’s explore its history, significance, and allure.
+The Nefertiti Bust is an ancient Egyptian sculpture, the best known, situated in the Neues Museum in Berlin, Germany.
+This currently is an art masterpiece that has accentuated the fancy of people and is the one of the most revered ancient art item.
+So just what is so special about the Nefertiti Bust?
+We’ll take a look at it’s history, importance and desire.

 The History of the Nefertiti Bust

-The Nefertiti Bust was created by the sculptor Thutmose during the 18th Dynasty of Egypt, around 1345 BCE.
-It depicts Queen Nefertiti, the Great Royal Wife of Pharaoh Akhenaten.
-The bust was discovered in 1912 by the German archaeologist Ludwig Borchardt in the ruins of Akhenaten’s temple city of Amarna.
+Thutmose, the sculptor, created the Nefertiti Bust within the 18th Dynasty of Egypt, somewhere around 1345 BCE.
+It is of Queen Nefertiti, Great Royal Wife of Pharaoh Akhenaten.
+Discovered in 1912 by the German archaeologist Ludwig Borchardt in the ruins of Akhenaten’s temple city of Amarna, the bust was found.

-The Nefertiti Bust is made of painted limestone and stands at approximately 50 centimeters tall.
-Its delicate features, graceful posture, and serene expression have made it an icon of beauty and craftsmanship.
+Painted limestone, the Nefertiti Bust is around 50 centimeters tall.
+With its delicate features, graceful posture and serene expression, it’s become an icon of beauty and craftsmanship.

 Significance and Importance

-The Nefertiti Bust holds immense historical and artistic significance.
+The Nefertiti Bust is not merely an historical and art piece.
 Here are a few reasons why it is considered a masterpiece:

 1. Artistic Expression